 Abstract

-This paper aims to empirically evaluate convergence in real wages across 34 Indonesian provinces.
-We apply the club convergence test (Phillips & Sul, 2007, 2009) on real wage data at the province level from 2008-2020.
-We do not find overall convergence in real wages.
-Instead, we identify three significant club convergence.
-Furthermore, using the ordered logit model, we investigate regional factors that influence the club convergence formation.
-We find that club convergence formation is jointly influenced by the following factors: share of employment in the manufacturing sector, investment share to GDP, labor force participation rate, and the initial level of wage.
-Our findings support the evidence of club convergence studies that emphasize the role of the initial condition and regional characteristics on the formation of club convergence.
-From a policy standpoint, our results should alert national and provincial governments to synchronize policies promoting sound and competitive labor markets across provinces.
+This study empirically evaluates convergence in real wages across 34 Indonesian provinces.
+We apply the club convergence test (Phillips & Sul, 2007, 2009) on real wage data at the province level from 2008 to 2020.
+We do not find an overall convergence in real wages.
+Instead, we identify three significant club convergences.
+Furthermore, we investigate regional factors that influence club convergence formation using the ordered logit model.
+We find that club convergence formation is jointly influenced by the following factors: share of employment in the manufacturing sector, investment share to GDP, labour force participation rate, and the initial level of wage.
+Our findings support the evidence of club convergence studies that emphasise the role of the initial condition and regional characteristics on the formation of club convergence.
+Our results should alert national and provincial governments to synchronise policies promoting sound and competitive labour markets across provinces from a policy standpoint.

 Keywords: regional wage, club convergence, ordered logit model, Indonesia